kymb0/kymb0.github.io/_posts/SEH_DRAFT.md

 Well, first remember that after passing the first exception, EIP is overwritten with the value of SEH.
 Second, the registers to which the bytes are popped into **are not important**, what is important is that when a POP occurs, ESP is shifted +4.
 When a RET is called, the ESP address are moved into EIP and executed.

-Remember that the SEH is located at esp+8 so if we increment the stack pointer with 8-bytes and return to the new pointer we will then be executing nSEH.
+Remember that the SEH is located at ESP+8, so if we increment the stack pointer by 8bytes and return to the new pointer we will then be executing nSEH.

-After which we will have at least 4-bytes room at nSEH to write some opcode that will jump to an area of memory that we control where we can place our shellcode

 EG a program crashes, registers get zeroed and SP +8 is overwritten with crash string eg 41414141